ECN260 Agricultural Policy

-ECN110 Introduction to Microeconomics or an equivalent course.
+Basic knowledge in Microeconomics.
+ECN110 or an equivalent course.

 Participation in a group project and presentation of the group project in class.
 Evaluation: Pass/fail.
 Mandatory activities are valid for re-examination, but must be written again if you take the course the next time it is given.

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse).

 Type of course: